rashidrao-pk/lime-stratified/README.md

 The raw (non-html) notebooks for these tutorials are available [here](https://github.com/marcotcr/lime/tree/master/doc/notebooks).

 The API reference is available [here](https://lime-ml.readthedocs.io/en/latest/).

-## What are explanations?

-Intuitively, an explanation is a local linear approximation of the model's behaviour.
-While the model may be very complex globally, it is easier to approximate it around the vicinity of a particular instance.
-While treating the model as a black box, we perturb the instance we want to explain and learn a sparse linear model around it, as an explanation.
-The figure below illustrates the intuition for this procedure.
-The model's decision function is represented by the blue/pink background, and is clearly nonlinear.
-The bright red cross is the instance being explained (let's call it X).
-We sample instances around X, and weight them according to their proximity to X (weight here is indicated by size).
-We then learn a linear model (dashed line) that approximates the model well in the vicinity of X, but not necessarily globally.
-For more information, [read our paper](https://arxiv.org/abs/1602.04938), or take a look at [this blog post](https://www.oreilly.com/learning/introduction-to-local-interpretable-model-agnostic-explanations-lime).

 ### How LIME_Image Works?
 <img src="doc/images/LIME-Image-workflow.png"/>